Grenfell Tower: What happened

 An £8.6m refurbishment - part of a wider transformation of the estate - was completed by Rydon Construction in May 2016.

 Work included new exterior cladding, replacement windows and a communal heating system.

 The bottom four floors were also remodelled, creating seven additional homes and improvements to communal facilities.

-There are now 129 flats across 21 residential floors and three levels of mixed use.
+There were 129 flats across 21 residential floors and three levels of mixed use.

-The tower is managed by the Kensington and Chelsea Tenant Management Organisation (KCTMO) on behalf of the council.
+The tower was managed by the Kensington and Chelsea Tenant Management Organisation (KCTMO) on behalf of the council.

 How is the fire and its causes being investigated?

 Specially trained officers from the Met, City of London Police and British Transport Police have been involved in the search and recovery operation, thoroughly searching every single flat on every single floor.

 Officers have examined 15.5 tonnes of debris on each floor, helped by forensic anthropologists, archaeologists and forensic dentists or odontologists.